0z-cloud/vx/README.md

          ln -s ../production/bootstrap_vms
     ```

-- Copy the Target inventory from Parent to New, first of all, create a target inventories locations -
+- Copy the Target inventory from Parent to New, first of all create target inventory locations -

     ```
          src_environment="production"